SeanMcP/decks/react-a11y/readme.md

 **Objective**: Learn the importance of accessible development and some key strategies for making React applications accessible.

+**Title**: React !== Inaccessible

+**Subtitle**: Creating accessible React applications for everyone

+**Abstract**: React has developed reputation for generating inaccessible web applications.
+We'll dive into the world of accessibility and dispel that myth while learning some practical examples for creating accessible React apps.

+**Description**:

 **Outline**:
 - [ ] Title
 - [ ] About